-Pursuant to Item 402 of Regulation S-K, we are asking our stockholders to approve, on an advisory basis, the Company's executive compensation policies and practices as described in the Compensation Discussion and Analysis, accompanying tables and related narrative contained in this Proxy Statement.
-At our 2011 and 2017 annual meetings of stockholders, our stockholders voted to conduct this advisory vote on an annual basis (with the next one occurring in 2023), which we will continue to do until the next vote on the frequency of holding our advisory say-on-pay votes in 2023.
+As required by Section 14A of the Exchange Act, we are asking our stockholders to approve, on an advisory basis, the Company's executive compensation policies and practices as described in the Compensation Discussion and Analysis, accompanying tables and related narrative contained in this Proxy Statement.
+At our 2017 annual meeting of stockholders, our stockholders voted to conduct this advisory vote on an annual basis.
+Accordingly, the Company has determined to submit an advisory vote on our executive compensation to our stockholders at each annual meeting.
+Subject to this year's stockholder vote on the frequency of the advisory vote to approve our executive compensation (Proposal 3), the Company anticipates continuing to hold an advisory "Say-on-Pay" vote on an annual basis (with the next one occurring in 2024).